classroom-google-com/eaglerservers/README.md

 # minecraft servers (some servers might not work)

+geovani's games

-geovani, just paste these in the server addresses
+just paste these in the server addresses

 wss://mc.primitt.dev/survival